open-power/op-test/README.md

 You need python 2.7 or greater and also needs below modules to be installed

-        pexpect, importlib, ptyprocess, requests, pysocks
+    pip install pexpect importlib ptyprocess requests pysocks

+    Optionally:  pip install unittest-xml-reporting unittest2 xmlrunner

-You will also need below packages need to be installed
+You will also need below packages to be installed

         sshpass and (recent) ipmitool - 1.8.15 or above should be adequate.